-Recruitment and Retention of Diverse Students and Faculty
+Recruitment and Retention of Diverse, Faculty and Staff

 This guide and the resources provided with it exist to help K-State faculty engage in difficult and necessary conversations, to serve all of our students and to fully realize our Principles of Community.